 Does anyone else remember the cryptocurrency craze that sent bitcoin stocks soaring?
 At its peak, prices rose by 2,000 percent.
 There were many self-made millionaires that made bank on their decision to invest.

-Now, a new potential money maker is emerging: weed stocks.
+Now, a new potential money maker is emerging: weed stock.
 There are a lot of questions surrounding such an investment.
-Is it legal?
+Is weed legal and marijuanastock.org reviews?
 What are the risks and rewards?

 Read on to find out.